Saturday, November 26, 2016

 (6) Owing to the denial of Upanayana, the Shudras who were Kshatriyas became socially degraded, fell below the rank of the Vaishyas and thus came to form the fourth Varna.

 The term Shudra finds no etymology.
 Dr. Ambedkar shows how false etymologies were attempted to explain the words whose original meaning was lost or forgotten by the half-educated people of those times. (page 107) Dr. Ambedkar finds the word is a proper name of a tribe or a clan to which historians of Alexander mention as a “Sodari” tribe Greeks came across in northwest India.
 Aitareya Brahmana informs us that beyond Vindhya ruled various Shudra tribes.
-Dr. Ambedkar also provides proofs of the mention of the Shudra as a tribe in Mahabharata, Markandeya and Brahma Purana.
+Dr. Ambedkar also provides proof of the mention of the Shudra as a tribe in the Mahabharata, Markandeya, and Brahma Purana.

-The main question is who were the Shudras?
 Dr. Ambedkar insists that the Shudras were Kshatriyas.
 Not only that, he states that “The Shudras were so important a class of Kshatriyas that some of the most eminent and powerful kings of the ancient Aryan communities were Shudras.” (page 121)

 However, it seems from Manusmriti that sacrifices performed for Shudras weren’t unknown.
 Manusmriti verse 3.178 proclaims that “The giver (of a Sraddha) loses the reward, due for such a non-sacrificial gift, for as many Brahmanas as a (guest) who sacrifices for Sudras may touch (during the meal) with his limbs.”

-From this, it seems that though the Brahmins, those performed sacrifices for the Shudras, were looked upon contemptuously, still there existed the Brahmins who did that job.
+From this, it seems that though the Brahmins, those who performed sacrifices for the Shudras, were looked upon contemptuously, still there existed the Brahmins who did that job.

 Also, Shudra kings were not unknown to Manusmriti as verse 4.61 proclaims that “ Let him not dwell in a country where the rulers are Sudras, nor in one which is surrounded by unrighteous men, nor in one which has become subject to heretics, nor in one swarming with men of the lowest castes.”

-Dr. Ambedkar shows that in Vishnu Purana, there are at the least two Sudasas, one is in the genealogy of Sagara and another one in the Puru family.
+Dr. Ambedkar shows that in the Vishnu Purana, there are at least two Sudasas, one is in the genealogy of Sagara and another in the Puru family.
 Dr. Ambedkar also gives the family tree of Sudasa, of Rig Veda, where at one place he has inferred that Divodasa (father of Sudasa) is Pijavana.

 We should not forget here that the Mahabharata genealogies are restricted to the regions where the distinct Puru/Kuru clan (descendants of Nahusha) ruled and not the Sudasa.
-Hence, there was no need to mention the Sudasa or his predecessors or successors in the Puru/Kuru lineage in Mahabharata.
-Most probably, the later writers of the Mahabharata had borrowed the names of Yayati’s sons such as Puru, Anu, Druhyu (From Sharmistha) Yadu and Turvasu (From Devyani) from the Rig Vedic tribal names to bridge the missing or forgotten link in the genealogy.
+Hence, there was no need to mention Sudasa or his predecessors or successors in the Puru/Kuru lineage in the Mahabharata.
+Most probably, the later writers of the Mahabharata had borrowed the names of Yayati’s sons, such as Puru, Anu, Druhyu (From Sharmistha), Yadu and Turvasu (From Devyani) from the Rig Vedic tribal names to bridge the missing or forgotten link in the genealogy.
 In reality, there cannot be any possible relationship of these tribe-names with the personal names of Yayati’s sons, unless they were borrowed directly from the Rig Veda.
-If we try to assume that, the Yayati’s sons, establishing different kingdoms, formed the Rig Vedic tribes, we do not get any such support from the Mahabharata.
+If we try to assume that, Yayati’s sons, establishing different kingdoms, formed the Rig Vedic tribes, we do not get any such support from the Mahabharata.
 Yayati had cursed his other sons, except Puru, when they declined to transfer their youth to him.
-(1.84, Mahabharata) However, the name Sudasa nowhere appears in Mahabharata.
+(1.84, Mahabharata) However, the name Sudasa nowhere appears in the Mahabharata.

 Considering this, the Bharata/Puru lineage of Mahabharata would seem to be rather fictitious, fabricated unless the Kurus borrowed the Rig Vedic names right from personal names such as Nahusha, Yayati (composers of some Rig Vedic verses) to tribal names like Puru, Anu, and Druhyu etc. or the names were, too, common to have been used by all other societies including the Vedics and others in different original forms.

-And most importantly, Sudasa, a king of celebrated fame, who does not find any mention in any story, a passing reference to one Shudra Paijavana in Mahabharata cannot be linked with Rig Vedic Sudasa.
-However, Dr. Ambedkar states emphatically that this Shudra Sudasa belonged to the illustrious line of kings of Bharata tribe from which the country acquired name “Bharata”. (page 141)
+And most importantly, Sudasa, a king of celebrated fame, who does not find any mention in any story, a passing reference to one Shudra Paijavana in the Mahabharata cannot be linked with Rig Vedic Sudasa.
+However, Dr. Ambedkar states emphatically that this Shudra Sudasa belonged to the illustrious line of kings of the Bharata tribe from which the country acquired the name “Bharata”. (page 141)

 Hence, it would be the far-fetched statement that “…A Shudra to be an Aryan, a Shudra to be a Kshatriya, and a Shudra to be a king!
 Can there be a greater revelation?
-Can there be anything more revolutionary?” (page 139) We must bear in mind that in Rig Veda, Sudasa is nowhere mentioned as being Kshatriya, but mention is simply as Rajan.
+Can there be anything more revolutionary?” (page 139) We must bear in mind that in the Rig Veda, Sudasa is nowhere mentioned as being Kshatriya, but simply as Rajan.

-It seems that the code that was intended against the Shudras were a menial class taken in the personal service to meet daily needs.
-Rest of the people, in Shudra tribe naturally were Shudras, but the code was never intended for them.
-The simply could not.
-This is why Manu records the states where Shudra rules.
-Considering Manu's commands, Shudras, those were prohibited even from wearing good cloath, how could Shudra kingdoms exist?
-It clarly seems that the first tribe introduced to them was Shudra and they later designated or considered all other tribes as Shudra.
-However, these Shudras were free from that code which is evidenced by Manusmriti itself.
-In the later course of the time the scope of the code was widened, but history does not prove that the Shudras heeded to it in practical life.
-In known history, we find Nanda, Mauryas, Satvahanas and so many other dynasties were Shudra.
-Thus Shudra meant the people those did not adhere to Vedic religion.
-The only worst influence the code (especially Vedic religious stories) seeded in the minds of the Shudras (non-Vedic people) was a sense of birth-based inequality among themselves.
-So much so that almost every caste from so-called Shudra class tries to connect with Kshatriya origin.
+However, these Shudras were free from that code, which is evidenced by the Manusmriti itself.
+In the later course of time, the scope of the code was widened, but history does not prove that the Shudras heeded to it in practical life.
+In known history, we find Nanda, Mauryas, Satvahanas, Yadavas, and so many other dynasties were Shudra.
+Thus, Shudra meant the people who did not adhere to the Vedic religion.
+The only worse influence the code (especially Vedic religious stories) seeded in the minds of the Shudras (non-Vedic people) was a sense of birth-based inequality among themselves.
+So much so that almost every caste from the so-called Shudra class tries to connect with Kshatriya origin.